status-im/nim-json-rpc/README.md

 ## Performing a route

-To call the router, use the `route` procedure.
+To call and RPC through the router, use the `route` procedure.

 There are three variants of `route`.